uoeIDS/IDS_website/content/troubleshoot/setup/github.en.md

 ### Pushing changes back to GitHub.

-In the last section we saw how to clone a repo, but we also need to be able to sync change we make in RStudio to GitHub.
+In the last section we saw how to clone a repo, but we also need to be able to sync changes we make in RStudio to GitHub.
 This is known as **pushing** changes to the repo.
 The following steps explain how to do this:

 <ol>
 <li> Click the Git tab in the upper right pane in RStudio.
 Check the staged box for the README file and click commit.
 A Git box should pop up.